Laos Food Guide

 Larb / ລາບ (Minced Meat Salad)

-Larb, or ລາບ in Lao, is considered the national dish of Laos.
-This flavorful minced meat salad is typically made with chicken, beef, pork, duck, or fish, combined with toasted rice powder (khao khua), fresh herbs like mint, cilantro, and green onions, fish sauce (nam pa), lime juice, and chili flakes.
-The unique toasted rice powder adds a nutty flavor and crunchy texture.
-Larb is often served with sticky rice and raw vegetables, allowing diners to create their own wraps.
-It's a communal dish, often shared among family and friends during celebrations and gatherings.
-You can find Larb in restaurants and street food stalls throughout Laos.
+Larb, or ລາບ in Lao, is widely regarded as the national dish.
+It's a minced meat salad, usually chicken, beef, pork, duck, or fish, tossed with toasted rice powder (khao khua), mint, cilantro, green onions, fish sauce (nam pa), lime juice, and chili flakes.
+The toasted rice powder is what sets it apart, adding a nutty taste and a bit of crunch.
+Larb comes with sticky rice and raw vegetables so you can build your own wraps, and it's a dish people share at celebrations and family gatherings.
+You'll find it at restaurants and street stalls everywhere in Laos.

 Tam Mak Hoong / ຕໍາໝາກຫຸ່ງ (Papaya Salad)